chenchih/Env_Setup_Note/Linux_SetEnv/vnc_remote/Readme.md

 # VNCServer Setup

-If you like to use remote GUI rather than cli command like ssh, then vncserver is a better option.
-You just have to setup a vncserver on your Ubuntu Server, and you can install vncviewer on window PC.
-It will allow you to remote to your Ubuntu Server.
+If you like to use a remote GUI rather than cli command like `ssh`, then VNCServer is a better option.
+You just have to set up a VNC server on your Ubuntu Server, and you can install VNC viewer on a Windows PC.
+It will allow you to remotely to your Ubuntu Server.

-VNCViewer I like to use [realvnc](https://www.realvnc.com/en/) which there're many related vncviewer tool you can download or install
+VNCViewer I like to use [realvnc](https://www.realvnc.com/en/), where there are many related VNCViewer tools you can download or install

 - Update Note status
-	- [X]x11vnc: tested PASS
+	- [X] x11vnc: tested PASS
-	- [] tigervnc: not tested yer
+	- [ ] tigervnc: not tested yet

 ## x11vnc method